SadCryFamily/rentalService/README.md

 docker-compose up -d --build
 ```

-The application will be launched in multiple Docker containers: one container for the `Spring Boot` application and another one - for `PostgreSQL` database.
+The application will be launched in multiple Docker containers: one container for the `Spring Boot` application, one for `PostgreSQL` database and one more with `Redis` database.

 After the application starts, it will be available at http://localhost:8080.